‘INNNN One … Wake up to a hot cuppa with this fantastic Teasmaid.

 And Bully’s special prize … Let those dishes wash themselves with this automatic Dishwasher!’

-Thirty pounds was not to be sniffed at back then … that’s how much a contestant got for getting a question right in the initial rounds.
-If the contestant didn’t progress to the next round, no worries … hopefully they would have won some cash … £120 … £175 or maybe just over £200.
-The cash for the contestants (who did not make it through to the latter rounds) would be counted up by Jim … it took Jim the entire commercial break to count the cash!
-Why?
-I really don’t get it!
-Maybe it gave them all a chance to take a comfort break or take a sneaky swig from a secretly hidden Hip-flask!
+Thirty pounds was not to be sniffed at back in the 80s – that’s how much a contestant got for getting a question right in the initial rounds.
+If the contestant didn’t progress to the next round, no worries – hopefully they would have won some cash … £120 … £175 or maybe just over £200.
+The cash for the contestants (who didn’t make it through to the latter rounds) would be counted up by Jim – it took him the entire commercial break to count it!
+Counting out cash during the commercial break was Jim’s signature action whilst we grabbed a cuppa.

-You really can’t beat a bit of Bully.
+You really couldn’t beat a bit of Bully.
 I smile when I drift off into my own little world and think of those darts flying (sometimes wildly) towards the board.
-My smile broadens when I think about the prizes that were dished out.
-My broad smile then turns into a delightful chuckle as I imagine being transported back to Sunday afternoons 33 years ago.
-Thank you Jim.
-Thanks also to the wonderful contestants.
-My final word of thanks goes out the studio audience … collectively you had amazing powers of persuasion and … I’m sure Jim would describe you as the perfect audience.
+My broad smile then turns into a chuckle as I imagine being transported back to Sunday afternoons in the 80s and 90s.
+RIP Jim Bowen – great guy and fab gameshow host.
+Darts, fun, counting cash, boats, prize boards, keeping out the black and staying in the red – Jim Bowen.